mesosphere/universe/docs/tutorial/GetStarted.md

 # Getting Started
 This document is intended as a "getting started" guide.
-The audience are developers looking to modify or *publish* the packages to the universe.
+The audience are developers looking to modify or *publish* the packages to the Universe.
 This document is written in tutorial and walk-through format.
 The goal is to help you "get started".
 It does not go into great depth on some of the conceptual or inner details.
-This guide aims at making a user familiar with the concepts of what a Package is and what are the roles of marathon and universe in the package life cycle.
+This guide aims at making a user familiar with the concepts of what a Package is and what are the roles of Marathon and Universe in the package life cycle.

 ## Prerequisites
-Before the launch, make sure you have met the following conditions.
+Before starting this guide, make sure you have met the following conditions.

 ### Library dependencies
 * [DC/OS CLI](https://dcos.io/docs/latest/cli/install/) installed and configured.